franzbu/EnhancedSpaces.spoon/README.md

 ```

 For cycling through the windows of your current mSpace in reverse order, additionally press `shift`.

+You can also swap the sizes and positions of two windows; more about this feature in the section [Swapping Windows](https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/README.md#swapping-windows).

 #### Switching between References of Windows